logicguy1/The-Cookbook/Crêpes/README.md

 1. Add every ingredients in the bowl and mix. <br>
 _Tip_: Put all the liquids first and then pour the flour and the cornstarch in.
 It'll prevent lumps.
 2. Heat the pan.
-3. Pour a ladle of the mix in the pan and
+3. Pour a ladle of the mix in the pan and spread the liquid by moving the pan around.
+4. Flip the crêpe around when bubbles appears on the top
 ## Conclusion
 Crêpes is one of the easiest recipe I've ever tried.
 And it is good.
 ## Discussion
-I recommend
+I recommend putting some sugar on top of your crêpe and then fold it, it is my personal favorite.
+But you can pretty much put anything on your crêpes, even salty things like cheese or ham!
+Be creative!